 Our Efficacy Research Lab brings together learning experts with PhDs in applied linguistics, assessment science, and cognitive psychology to conduct learning research with new and existing users around the globe.
-Our comprehensive learning framework guides our research program and helps us ensure that Duolingo learners acquire real-life communication skills.
+We ensure that Duolingo learners acquire real-life communication skills by applying our comprehensive learning framework and the Common European Framework of Reference for Languages (CEFR), an international proficiency standard, to our courses.

 Here are 4 things we know about learning with Duolingo: